-- 6.5 In Section 6.2.8, I estimated the relative price per gigabyte and speed of disk versus RAM.
-Look up some prices and specifications on the web and make your own estimates of these ratios.
-Explain the assumptions you make and data you use. - 6.6 As explained in the text, Linux normally uses a form of clustered paging, also known as read around.
-Using the madvise procedure, you can override this normal behavior for a particular region of virtual memory, marking it as randomly accessed (which turns off all prepaging) or sequentially accessed (which switches to a variant form of prepaging).
-Instead of experimenting with these modes selectively, as in Programming Project 6.2, you can experiment with changing all virtual memory to use one of them, provided you have a system on which you can build and install Linux kernels.
-Near the top of the kernel source file include/linux/mm.h, you will find the definitions of VM_NormalReadHint(v), VM_SequentialReadHint(v), and VM_RandomReadHint(v).
-Change these definitions so that one of them is defined as 1 and the other two are defined as 0.
-Now all virtual memory areas will be treated in accordance with the mode you defined as 1, independent of any uses of madvise.
-Build the kernel with your change and conduct an experiment in which you compare the performance of some programs running under your variant kernel with their performance running under a normal kernel.
-(You may want to build more than one variant kernel in order to try out more than one of the modes.)
-Write a report clearly presenting your results and carefully explaining what you did, and in which hardware and software system context you did it, so that someone else could replicate your results.
-(This project was written when the kernel was at version 2.6.11; however, the relevant aspects of the source code seem to be stable across quite a few versions.) - 6.7 In the end-of-chapter notes, I trace paging back to seminal articles published in the early 1960s by the designers of the Atlas computer, and I also report that this computer was the first to use a small fast memory and a large slow memory to simulate a large fast memory.
+6.7 In the end-of-chapter notes, I trace paging back to seminal articles published in the early 1960s by the designers of the Atlas computer, and I also report that this computer was the first to use a small fast memory and a large slow memory to simulate a large fast memory.
 However, in those same notes, I also cite a recent article by Jessen, which brought to light an unpublished doctoral dissertation by Güntsch from 1956.
 This dissertation proposed a similar approach to simulating a large fast memory.
 Read these articles and write a comparison of Güntsch's work with that of the Atlas team.
 Beyond the dates, the most obvious difference is that one was an unpublished proposal for an unbuilt machine and had no apparent influence, whereas the other resulted in both an actual machine and publications that were frequently referenced by later writers.
 However, you should go beyond these surface issues and compare the substance of the two proposals.
 Which is more like today's virtual memory?

 I introduced the virtual memory concept by stressing the distinction between addresses as names for information and as locations of storage.
-Fothering-ham made this point in one of the earliest papers on virtual memory, concerning the pioneering Atlas computer [58].
+Fotheringham made this point in one of the earliest papers on virtual memory, concerning the pioneering Atlas computer [59].
 Dennis made the same point at greater length a few years later [47].
 These two papers from the 1960s were seminal with regard to paging and segmentation, respectively.
 (Even before Dennis's paper, segmentation was used commercially in the Burroughs B5000 system [26].)
 At the end of that decade, Denning wrote an influential survey of the whole virtual memory field, including both paging and segmentation [46].

 Many of the uses I list for virtual memory can be traced back to the earliest papers.
-Most famously, the simulation of a large fast memory by a small fast memory and a large slow external storage device was first used in the Atlas computer [58, 88].
-(See also Exploration Project 6.7 with regard to a related mechanism proposed even earlier by Güntsch, which Jessen has recently described [84].)
+Most famously, the simulation of a large fast memory by a small fast memory and a large slow external storage device was first used in the Atlas computer [59, 89].
+(See also Exploration Project 6.7 with regard to a related mechanism proposed even earlier by Güntsch, which Jessen has recently described [85].)
 In this context, Denning developed the working set concept [45].
 One virtual memory application of more modern vintage is message passing with COW; for a recent example, see Mac OS X [7].

 While discussing applications of virtual memory, I touched on a couple implementation issues.
-The compromise approach to dirty bits (and reference bits) employed in Itanium can be found in reference [83].
+The compromise approach to dirty bits (and reference bits) employed in Itanium can be found in reference [84].
 A readable example of the performance impact of cache bypassing when prezeroing pages can be found in a paper on Linux for the PowerPC [53].

 In introducing the representations of address mappings, I mentioned that mixing page sizes can be beneficial.
-One important body of research on this topic is Talluri's dissertation [143].
-Navarro showed that transparent support for mixed page sizes is practical [107].
+One important body of research on this topic is Talluri's dissertation [146].
+Navarro showed that transparent support for mixed page sizes is practical [110].
 Linux has moved in this direction; prior to version 2.6.38, it used larger-than-normal pages only for specialized purposes, but version 2.6.38's "transparent huge pages" feature allows ordinary application processes' pages to be automatically coalesced when possible and divided back up when necessary.

-Specific information on each of the example systems I mentioned is available: VAX/VMS [96], Itanium [83], AMD64 (including IA-32 compatibility) [3], Multics [15, 42], and Microsoft Windows [123].
+Specific information on each of the example systems I mentioned is available: VAX/VMS [99], Itanium [84], AMD64 (including IA-32 compatibility) [3], Multics [15, 42], and Microsoft Windows [126].